-The Richard Crosse Church of England Primary School is part of The Small Schools Multi Academy Trust.
+The Richard Crosse Church of England Primary School is part of The Staffordshire Schools Multi Academy Trust.

 The Trust has a Governing body, called Directors.
 The Chair of the Board of Directors is Mrs Heather Bowman.
 Contact via firstname.lastname@example.org